RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 As mentioned earlier, Unsafe Rust is a superset of Safe Rust.
 Therefore, Unsafe Rust also includes all compiler safety checks in Safe Rust.
 However, Unsafe Rust also includes operations not found in Safe Rust, i.e., operations that can only be executed in Unsafe Rust:

-1. Raw pointer operations: You can create, dereference, and manipulate raw pointers (`*const T` and `*mut T`).
+1.  **Raw pointer operations**: You can create, dereference, and manipulate raw pointers (`*const T` and `*mut T`).
 This allows you to directly access memory addresses, perform memory allocation, deallocation, and modification, etc.
-2. Calling Unsafe functions: Unsafe Rust can call functions marked as `unsafe`.
+2.  **Calling Unsafe functions**: Unsafe Rust can call functions marked as `unsafe`.
 These functions may lead to undefined behavior, so they need to be called within an `unsafe` code block.
 These functions are typically used to implement low-level operations, such as memory management, hardware access, etc.
-3. Implementing Unsafe traits: You can implement traits marked as `unsafe`.
+3.  **Implementing Unsafe traits**: You can implement traits marked as `unsafe`.
 These traits may contain potentially risky operations, and they need to be explicitly marked as `unsafe` when implemented.
-4. Accessing and modifying mutable static variables: In Unsafe Rust, you can access and modify mutable static variables with a global lifetime.
+4.  **Accessing and modifying mutable static variables**: In Unsafe Rust, you can access and modify mutable static variables with a global lifetime.
 These variables remain active throughout the entire program execution and may lead to potential data race issues.
-5. Working with `Union` types.
-Since multiple fields share the same memory location, using `union` carries certain risks.
+5.  **Working with `Union` types**: Since multiple fields share the same memory location, using `union` carries certain risks.
 When accessing a `union` field, the compiler cannot guarantee type safety because it cannot determine which field the currently stored value belongs to.
 To ensure safe access to `union` fields, you need to perform operations within an `unsafe` code block.
-6. Disabling runtime boundary checks: Unsafe Rust allows you to bypass array boundary checks.
+6.  **Disabling runtime boundary checks**: Unsafe Rust allows you to bypass array boundary checks.
 By using `get_unchecked` and `get_unchecked_mut` methods, you can access array and slice elements without performing boundary checks, thereby improving performance.
-7. Inline assembly: In Unsafe Rust, you can use inline assembly (the `asm!` macro) to write processor instructions directly.
+7.  **Inline assembly**: In Unsafe Rust, you can use inline assembly (the `asm!` macro) to write processor instructions directly.
 This allows you to implement platform-specific optimizations and operations.
-8. Foreign Function Interface (FFI): Unsafe Rust allows you to interact with code written in other programming languages (such as C/C++).
+8.  **Foreign Function Interface (FFI)**: Unsafe Rust allows you to interact with code written in other programming languages (such as C/C++).
 This usually involves native pointer operations, type conversions, and calling unsafe functions.

 It is important to note that caution is needed when using Unsafe Rust.
 Whenever possible, prefer using Safe Rust to write code.
 Although it provides powerful capabilities, it can also lead to undefined behavior and memory safety issues.
 Therefore, Rust's official standard library source code implementation and the official [Unsafe Code Guideline](https://rust-lang.github.io/unsafe-code-guidelines/) both contain the safety philosophy of Unsafe Rust to maintain its security.